sparkwebdev/stevenpark.co.uk/src/posts/blog/2020-09-03-gt-metrix-switching-to-lighthouse.md

 tags: ['Performance', 'Tools']
 ---

-I have been doing a lot of perfance testing recently, using a combination of GTmetrix (which measures agains Google's PageSpeed and Yahoo's YSlow) and Google's Lighthouse.
+I have been doing a lot of performance testing recently, using a combination of GTmetrix (which measures against Google's PageSpeed and Yahoo's YSlow) and Google's Lighthouse.
 Constantly switching between the two is a bit of a pain so I checked to see if GTmetrix has Lighthouse integration and, as luck would have it, it will soon.
 In fact they are moving their entire testing engine to Lighthouse.
-This will mean results will be a single score, which they are calling the GTmetrix Grade, along with new Speed and Structure scores, with a focus on "how fast (your site) actually loads for your users" based on Lighthouse's [Core Web Vitals](https://web.dev/vitals/).
+This will mean results will be a single main score, which they are calling the GTmetrix Grade, along with new Speed and Structure supplementary scores.
+The new scores will follow Lighthouse's [Core Web Vitals](https://web.dev/vitals/), with a focus on "how fast (your site) actually loads for your users".

 Here's a screenshot of their new dashboard: